-The Council participates in the National Girl Scout Council Retirement Plan (the "Plan"), a noncontributory defined benefit pension plan sponsored by Girl Scouts of the USA.
+The council participates in the National Girl Scout Council Retirement Plan (the "Plan"), a noncontributory defined benefit pension plan sponsored by Girl Scouts of the USA.
 The National Board of Girl Scouts of the USA voted to freeze the Plan to new entrants and to freeze future benefit accruals for all current participants under the Plan effective July 31, 2010.
-The Plan covers substantially all of the employees of various Girl Scout Councils who were eligible to participate in the Plan prior to the Plan freeze.
+The Plan covers substantially all of the employees of various Girl Scout councils who were eligible to participate in the Plan prior to the Plan freeze.
 Accrued and vested benefits prior to July 31, 2010 are based on years of service and salary levels.

-Although net Plan assets grew during the year, net Plan assets available for Plan benefits continue to be less than the actuarial present value of accumulated Plan benefits as of January 1, 2015.
+Although net Plan assets grew during the year, net Plan assets available for Plan benefits continue to be less than the actuarial present value of accumulated Plan benefits as of January 1, 2016.
 Based on the April 18, 2014 conditional approval by the Internal Revenue Service, all existing amortization bases in the Plan's funding standard account as of January 1, 2013 were combined into one base and the resulting amortization period for that single base was extended to 10 years.
-Approval applies as long as at a minimum, beginning with the January 1, 2013 calendar year, \$30,000,000 is remitted to the Plan.
-The \$30,000,000 calendar year minimum applies for each succeeding calendar year until the Plan is fully funded based upon the requirements of the Pension Protection Act of 2006.
-Aggregate annual contributions made in fiscal year 2015 are \$34,500,000.
-The Council made contributions of \$611,640 for the year ended September 30, 2015.
-Aggregate contributions made in fiscal 2016 are expected to be \$34,500,000.
+Approval applies as long as at a minimum, beginning with the January 1, 2013 calendar year, \$30,000,000 is remitted.
+The \$30,000,000 calendar year minimum applies for each succeeding calendar year until the Plan is fully funded based upon the requirements of the Pension Protection Act of 2006 ("PPA").
+In addition, on April 8, 2014, President Obama signed H.R.
+4275 into law, a relief package unanimously passed by Congress that gives the Plan the flexibility to adopt the PPA funding requirements immediately or not at all.
+The Plan has elected to adopt this relief and not be subject to PPA.
+Aggregate annual contributions made in fiscal year 2016 are \$34,300,000.
+The Council made contributions of \$642,102 for the year ended September 30, 2016.
+Aggregate contributions made in fiscal 2017 are expected to be \$34,300,000.

 In addition, the Council maintains a 403(b) Thrift Plan (the "Thrift Plan") for eligible employees.
 Under the provisions of the Thrift Plan, the Council can make discretionary contributions for the benefit of eligible employees.
-For the years ended December 31, 2015 and 2014, the Council made contributions to the Thrift Plan of \$106,386 and \$210,000, respectively.
+For the year ended December 31, 2016, the Council expensed and accrued contributions of \$150,000.